adam-gatherer/stormwatcher/docs/env-vars.md

 - `LOCATION_LAT` and `LOCATION_LON` define the location the forecast is pulled for.
 - `RAW_BUCKET_PREFIX` defaults to `raw/` if not provided (as per code).
 - `FORECAST_DAYS=1` means “fetch just one day of forecast data”.
+- `xyz123` is replaced by a random, 6 character long string in the terraform deployment to ensure bucket name is globally unique.

 ---